1eeing/scrollListener/README.md

 ### actions
 type: ((id: string, offsetTop: number) => void)[]
 The action of the element you want to listen.
-Fired when the element scrolls to the top of the screen by default.
+Triggerd when the element scrolls to the top of the screen by default.
 One-to-one correspondence with postions.

+> when target is passed in, the action will be triggerd when the element scrolls to the top of the target.

 ### offset?
 type: number
-Offset from the top of the screen.
+Offset from the top of the screen or target.

 ### target?
 type: string